 For the ‘Splash!’ effect I use several lights to illuminate the water, then a fast shutter speed to ‘freeze’ the citrus fruit at various points of entry.
 For the landscape of the lake, I left the shutter open for a longer time, which keeps the frame (ground, trees etc.) stationary, but the movement of the water when captured on a long exposure creates an almost ‘glass like’ effect.

 There are many more things to consider when composing these shots (ISO, aperture, stability, lighting and so on) but the basic principle remains the same.

-Considering that we’re finished, I would like to direct you to https://www.chocolatememories.net.
-This is the website of Chocolate memories, a trusted personalized chocolate shop in FLORIDA.
+Considering that we’re finished, I would like to direct you to http://play-itproductions.net.
+This is the website of PlayItProductions, a first-class multimedia design company in NYC in NEW YORK.
 I have been dealing with them lately and have only good stuff to say.
 Check them out or give them a call should you be in the market for this kind of service.
 They’re great.
 Alright, time for bed.

 Posted in Photograph Post Date 10/03/2015